Public Protection - Compliance and Enforcement Policy

 8.1 Overview

 8.1.1 In responding to breaches of the law, a range of actions is available to the Service, and these are set out in 8.4 below.
-The appropriate action will be determined following careful consideration of the particular facts of each individual case and taking into account the approach of the alleged offender and any comments they wish to be taken into consideration.
+The appropriate action will be determined following careful consideration of the particular facts of each individual case and having regard to the approach of the alleged offender and any comments they wish to be taken into consideration.

-We will normally take a stepped approach within the hierarchy of enforcement, and progress to taking formal action when informal means have failed to achieve the desired effect.
+We will normally take a graduated approach within the hierarchy of enforcement, and progress to taking formal action when informal means have failed to achieve the desired effect.

 There may be circumstances where it is suspected that an offender has committed offences across a number of local authority areas, it may be more appropriate for another local authority outside of our area to take enforcement action even when an offence has been committed within the Powys County Council area.